LLNL/radiuss-shared-ci/docs/sphinx/user_guide/build_and_test.rst

 Using configuration files to build the project
 ==============================================

-The (CMake) configuration files are specific to the desired machine and toolchain.
+(CMake) configuration files are specific to each machine and toolchain.
 With CMake, the usage is as follows:

 .. code-block:: bash